Lotteries and community gambling

 - change in number of members.

-To update your details, fill in the update an approved association form and send it to Licensing NT through a Territory Business Centre.
+To update your details, fill in the update an approved association form and submit it to Licensing NT through a Territory Business Centre.

 Changes or revoked approved status